clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ## 1. Introduction

 As web-based services proliferate, recurrent payment systems have become an important source of revenue for digital content providers.
 Centralized payment services have reduced the friction of payments on the web, and have made traditional forms of payment (credit/debit/bank transfer) common and simple.
 However, this convenience comes at a price--online content and providers frequently pay more than 3% for this functionality [@visarates] and these costs are inevitably passed to the consumer.
-Furthermore, payment platforms have become a critical beachhead for censorship of people and ideas on the web, inspiring some to leave popular crowdfunding platorms in favor of their own platforms [@bizinsider].
-While the major payment networks have generally remained neutral politically, they remain a potential choke-point for free speech and an open internet.
+Furthermore, payment platforms have become a critical beachhead for censorship of people and ideas on the web, inspiring some to leave popular crowdfunding sites in favor of their own platforms [@bizinsider].
+While the major payment networks have generally remained politically neutral, they remain a potential choke-point for free speech and an open internet.

 At the same time, we have witnessed a new type of currency layer evolve over the past decades: the cryptocurrency [@btcwhitepaper].
 These systems exist outside of national borders and live on distributed networks called blockchains.
 While many groups have experimented with payment systems on these networks, the problem of recurrent future payments and subscriptions has not yet been adequately addressed.

 The challenge of executing recurrent payments on blockchains is actually two-fold.
 The first part relates to the network fee, which on the Ethereum network is referred to as 'gas' and is paid in the native token.
-The gas price is always in flux, increasing and decreasing with the demand for blockspace on the network.
-Thus the most immediate issue is how to account for an unknown future gas price on a future transaction.
-The closely-related second issue is that a decentralized smart contract cannot act on its own at a given timepoint--it must triggered to take action.
-In a sense, it is unaware of time.
-This limitation makes it impossible to schedule actions in the future, as with a cron job in normal computing.
-Without the ability to schedule transactions in the future, common financial services like payroll, subscriptions, regular payments, and many others are impossible in these decentralized systems.
+The gas price is variable, increasing and decreasing with the demand for blockspace on the network.
+Thus the most immediate issue is how to account for an unknown future gas price on a theoretical future transaction.
+The second issue is that a decentralized smart contract cannot act on its own at a given timepoint--it must triggered to take action.
+In a sense, it is unaware of time unless forced to check it.
+This limitation makes standard computer scheduling, such as with a cron jobs, infeasible.
+Without the ability to schedule transactions in the future, common financial services like payroll and subscriptions are impossible in these decentralized systems.

 The Clocktower protocol solves these issues by creating a specialized smart contract that is polled regularly by economically incentivized actors.
 This allows users to schedule transactions at a future time of their choosing.
-By incorporating such features as subscriptions, future payments, batch transactions, reversible transactions and ERC20 compatibility, Clocktower will unlock the potential of fintech and defi projects seeking recurrent payments while staying true to the principle of decentralization.
+By incorporating such features as subscriptions, future payments, batch transactions, reversible transactions and ERC20 compatibility, Clocktower unlocks the potential of fintech and defi projects seeking recurrent payments while staying true to the principle of decentralization.

 ## 2. Goals